 against American rule.

-Guerrilla warfare: when one side uses unconventional tactics, including surprise raids and sabotaging communication or supply lines
+Guerrilla warfare: when one side uses unconventional tactics, including surprise attacks and sabotaging communication or supply lines.

 To combat this style of fighting, Americans began to force Filipinos to live in designated zones or work camps: similar to concentration camps in World War II.